gmfrees/TonexOneController/TaskList.md

 ## Tonex USB disconect handling
 If the pedal is diosconnected after being connected, the ESP32 needs a reboot in order to allow connection again.
 Review the de-init and init code to allow it to be handled without needing a reboot.

-## Delay Sync time divisions
-When sync is enabled on the delay, the Tonex software changes the units of the time adjustment to time divisions, e.g. 1/8, 1/4 (which is a fraction of the BPM value.)

-Change the web UI (and maybe 4.3B UI also) to allow the setting of these time divisions.
-Possibly via another slider, or possibly just changing the parameter range and display.
-Check the USB comms to see if the actual float value sent is different, or if it is just sent as BPM x division.